aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 Regardless of the ingestion method you choose, the thorny question that remains legit is the one about ingestion time and cost.
 Both of them depend on various factors, including:

-- Size of the file: the core ingestion time is relative to the content, so the costs tend to be proportional to the number of records and file size but not an exact correlation.
+- Size of the file: The core ingestion time is relative to the content, so the costs tend to be proportional to the number of records and file size but do not have an exact correlation.
 - The amount of pre-processing required: Some ingestion jobs invoke complex UDFs that take significant time per row and occasionally can even run out of memory if the data size is not correctly anticipated.
-- File format, compression, nested structures... impact how efficiently we can decompress and load the data.
+- File format, compression, nested structures, etc., impact how efficiently we can decompress and load the data.
 An uncompressed file with a large number of columns may take the same amount of time as a compressed file with a small number of columns but has highly nested data structures.

 Therefore, it is impossible to answer the time and cost question without measuring it for each specific case.